abiondo/abiondo.github.io/_posts/2018-12-23-xmas18-white-rabbit.md

 This is again a linear operation (think of it as a permutation).
 Actually, there's an even stronger property: by observing the structure of the expansion function, one quickly realises that $$S \circ E$$ is the identity function.

-By the final argument in the previous section, the whole cipher is linear because the S-boxes are linear.
+By the final argument in the previous section, the whole cipher is an affine map because the S-boxes are linear.
 Then, in $$GF(2)^{64}$$, we can write decryption of the 64x1 bit vector $$x$$ as $$G(x) = Ax \oplus b$$ for some 64x64 matrix $$A$$ and some 64x1 vector $$b$$.
 Intuitively, $$A$$ represents the permutation components of the cipher, and $$b$$ represents the XOR components.
-Since the cipher is linear, XORing the ciphertext with some $$y$$ should produce a simple effect on the plaintext.
+XORing the ciphertext with some $$y$$ should produce a simple effect on the plaintext.
 Let's check:

 $$